kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 ## Building Chain Fusion Applications

 You have seen how the threshold signature technology of ICP together with IC-Alloy makes it super easy to interact with Ethereum from ICP smart contracts.

-Using Internet Computer lingo, we call these kinds of applications “[Chain Fusion](https://internetcomputer.org/chainfusion)” applications.
-By Chain Fusion, we mean applications that seamlessly interact with multiple blockchains without the need for intermediaries.
+With Internet Computer lingo, we call these multi chain applications “[Chain Fusion](https://internetcomputer.org/chainfusion)” applications.
+By Chain Fusion, we mean applications that seamlessly fuse together blockchains without the need for intermediaries.

 Examples of Chain Fusion use cases include:

 1. **Decentralized Exchanges (DEXs)**: Canisters can securely hold assets from multiple chains and facilitate trustless swaps between them.
 2. **Cross-Chain Messaging**: Canisters can send messages and trigger actions on other chains, enabling complex workflows and interoperability.
 3. **Multi-Asset Wallets**: Canisters can manage a diverse portfolio of assets across various blockchains, providing users with a unified interface for asset management.